Stosyk/openapi-spec/README.md

 ### Usage

 1. Run `npm start`
 2. Checkout console output to see where local server is started.
-You can use all [links](#links) (except `preview`) by replacing https://stosyk.github.io/openapi-spec/ with url from the message: `Server started <url>`
-3. Make changes using your favorite editor or `swagger-editor` (look for URL in console output)
+3. Make changes in resources or web
-4. All changes are immediately propagated to your local server, moreover all documentation pages will be automagically refreshed in a browser after each change
+4. All changes are immediately propagated to your local server
-**TIP:** you can open `swagger-editor`, documentation and `swagger-ui` in parallel
 5. Once you finish with the changes you can run tests using: `npm test`
-6. Share you changes with the rest of the world by pushing to GitHub :smile:
+6. Push changes to GitHub